 Bring a large pan of salted water to the boil and add the ndunderi.
 At first, they should sink the to the bottom.
 Once they have risen to the top of the pan (around the 3-minute mark), they are done and can be removed with a slotted spoon.

-Traditionally, ndunderi is served with classic tomato sauce, lemon or even sage butter…Since I was after something a bit richer, I made a gorgonzola and walnut sauce.
+Traditionally, ndunderi is served with classic tomato sauce, lemon or even sage butter…Since we are after something a bit richer this week, we are going to marry the ndunderi with a gorgonzola and walnut sauce.

 For this, sauté some finely chopped onion with thyme.
 Once the onions are transparent (before they brown), add some gorgonzola, a spoonful of crème fraiche and a handful of chopped walnuts.
 Cook these together until all of the ingredients have come together nicely.
 Mix the ndunderi into the sauce with a bit of the leftover pasta water.
 Serve with some basil leaves and more walnuts.